Radio: ICOM IC-7600

 QSL Info: 100% QSL through LOTW.
 QSL direct ONLY with SASE, IRC, or green stamps.
 QSL via buro for all cards received via buro, or from on-air requests for cards.

-My QTH is forty miles southeast of Tucson, Arizona in the mountain grasslands of Sonoita at 5,000ft elevation.
+My QTH is fifteen miles southeast of Tucson, Arizona in the mountain grasslands of Corona de Tucson at 4,000ft elevation.
+I am very fortunate to have nearly 2000 feet of elevation drop to the north, east, and west.
 Above is one of my other hobbies, my Lancair 360.
 This beautiful airplane was built by Keith Fowler, W6BCQ.
-The picture below was taken from my front porch.
-The four-square receive antenna is located 500ft away from the transmit antennas on top of the nearest grassy knoll in the picture.
+The picture below was taken from my back porch, showing the elevation change to the north west toward Tucson.

 This picture, taken by KE7ILW, shows KW7XX and I working on final assembly of my SteppIR DB18 as daylight fades.

-The SteppIR DB18 is mounted on a house bracketed 50ft Rohn 25G tower.
-Using a tram system that I fabricated with a short section of Rohn 45G, the whole antenna, mast, and rotator assembly can be moved anywhere from rooftop level to 15ft above the top of the tower using an electric winch for ease of maintenance and extra height when needed.
+My SteppIR was previously mounted on a house bracketed 50ft Rohn 25G tower.
+Using a tram system that I fabricated with a short section of Rohn 45G, the whole antenna, mast, and rotator assembly could be moved anywhere from rooftop level to 15ft above the top of the tower using an electric winch.

 The pictures below of me using this massive 80ft tall Collins discone antenna were taken at the Titan Missile Museum south of Tucson, AZ.
 This antenna was the primary communications antenna for this missile silo to keep in contact with the Strategic Missile Defense System.
 The folks at the museum were kind enough to work with a local ham club so that amateur radio operators may use the antenna during museum operating hours.
 I was able to make a few dozen DX contacts in the span of an hour on everything from 10m to 40m using this antenna.